Jennie Thornley Clarke

-Jennie Thornley Clarke (September 20, 1860 - December 27, 1924) was an American educator, writer, and anthologist.
+Jennie Thornley Clarke (September 20, 1860 – December 27, 1924) was an American educator, writer, and anthologist.
 She was the author of Songs of the South.
 Choice Selections from Southern Poets from Colonial Times to the Present Day.
 Joel Chandler Harris, who furnished an introduction to the book, said that, as far as he knew, this volume was the first of American anthologies devoted wholly to verse produced by southern writers.
+It was one of the two most influential poetry anthologies on the market between 1890 and World War I.

-Early years and education
+Early life and education

 Jennie Thornley Clarke was born in Winston-Salem, North Carolina, September 20, 1860.
-She said she was a native Georgia although she was born among the F. F. Vs (first families of Vermont).
+She said she was a native Georgia although she was born among the first families of Vermont.
 Her father, John Archer Clarke, was a poet; he died in early manhood.
 Brought up in a library and carefully taught by her mother, Mary Ellis (West) Clarke, Jennie was twice graduated with the highest honors; first, by a female college in Georgia and afterwards (in 1889), by the University of Nashville.